yutengzhang03/Action2Vision/README.md

-# InstructPix2Pix Fine-tuning on Custom Robotic Dataset
+# InstructPix2Pix Fine-tuning for Robotic Action Frame Prediction

 This project demonstrates how to convert simulation data (`.pkl` files) of robotic manipulation tasks into a training dataset and fine-tune the [`InstructPix2Pix`](https://github.com/timothybrooks/instruct-pix2pix) model using [`Hugging Face Accelerate`](https://github.com/huggingface/accelerate).